AdaCore/spark2014/docs/ug/appendix.rst

 A SPARK_Mode pragma or aspect specification shall only apply to a (section of a) library-level package, generic package, subprogram, or generic subprogram.
-If a generic unit contains a Spark_Mode pragma or aspect specification, then this rule also applies to the corresponding pragma or aspect specification which implicitly occurs within any instance of the generic unit.
+If a generic unit contains a SPARK_Mode pragma or aspect specification, then this rule also applies to the corresponding pragma or aspect specification which implicitly occurs within any instance of the generic unit.
 This means that instances of such a